MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-install-android-client.md

 ## Prerequisites

-- Global Secure Access Preview requires a Microsoft Entra ID P1 license.
+- The product requires licensing.
+For details, see the licensing section of [What is Global Secure Access](overview-what-is-global-secure-access.md).
 If needed, you can [purchase licenses or get trial licenses](https://aka.ms/azureadlicense).
 - You must enable at least one Global Secure Access [traffic forwarding profile](concept-traffic-forwarding.md).
 - Device installation permissions on the device are required for installation.
 - Android devices must be running Android 10.0 or later.